OpenSourceEconomics/econ-project-templates/src/organisation.rst

 Usage of the project paths within *wscript* files
 -------------------------------------------------

-The first thing to do is to make these project paths available in *wscript* files further down the directory hierarcy.
+The first thing to do is to make these project paths available in *wscript* files further down the directory hierarchy.
 We do so in the *build* function of *root/wscript*, which we have not shown completely so far:

 .. literalinclude:: ../python_template/wscript
     :start-after: out = 'bld'